mariuszNowicki/java-sdk/README.md

     Response response = isaac.path("/cache/users").withIds(1l,2l,3l);  //returns only the users in segments 1 or 2 or 3
     ```

-* withOrder - declares the order in which results in list resources should be returned
+* withOrder - declares the order in which the results in list resources should be returned

     ```java
     Map<String,String> order = new HashMap<>();